K-PaaS/application-platform-guide-eng/user_guide/development_application/php.md

 ### <div id='2.3.8'> 2.3.8.
 Connect Redis

-Redis 연동은 추가로 Composer를 통해 설치가된 패키지를 사용합니다.
+The Redis integration uses additional packages installed through Composer.

-1. Redis 사용을 위해서 Predis의 Class에서 register를 선언합니다.
+1. To use Redis, Predis' Class announce register.

         Predis\Autoloader::register();

-2. Redis에  접속을 합니다. 환경설정에서 받은 Host, Port, Passworf를 이용하여 Redis에 접속을 합니다.
+2. Access to Redis.
+Use Host, Port, Password received from the environment settings to access to Redis.

         $redis = new Predis\Client(
         array(